 Or if you want to do something else with it, the feed feed is here.

 The inevitable Evil Mad Scientist Laboratories provides a headsup for you literary types who want to fit in better while reading Camus at biker bars and stuff: temporary tattoos for librarians.
+You can check out the page on Amazon for the images and buy your own.
+And who wouldn’t want a tat of a winged book with the words “READ OR DIE” beneath it?
+Freaking genius!

 A neat little Instructables how-to on turning a hardcover book into a clock.
 Not only is it stylish and imaginative, but when people walk into your home and say “Say, I remember those: is that a book?” you can club them to death and then bury them in your basement.
 A how-to on that will surely follow hard upon.